 Most of my customers are Dutch people that live in Ireland.
 I got so much positive feedback, I never realized how much they would miss some Dutch sweets and cakes, like the bokkenpoten ( biscuits that resemble the leg of goat, delicious traditional Dutch almond meringue cookies filled with butter icing and dipped in chocolate. ( See picture), gevulde koek ( gevulde koek is an almond cookie made of dough and butter with a sweet filling.
 Almond paste is the most common filler.
 An almond cookie with a diameter of about 10 cm, a half almond on top.
 The top of the cake is shiny brown, an effect that is achieved through to cover the dough with beaten egg. and vlaaien ( flans).

-What are the biggest challenges for running this business?
+What are the biggest challenges for running The Dutch Bakery Ireland

 What keeps you going, when the chips are down?